wildonion/gem/README.md

 ## 📇 Notes

+* once the authority gets changed the program id will be changed too, currently these programs are authorized with `F3Ngjacvfd37nitEDZMuSV9Ckv5MHBdaB3iMhPiUaztQ`

 * use ```anchor keys list``` to list all the program ids of each contract.

 * if you get error `"*/tsconfig.json" needs an import assertion of type json` just inside the `conse` folder type ```yarn add ts-mocha```.